dmotte/docker-portmap-server/README.md

     dmotte/portmap-server
 ```

-For a more complex example, please refer to the `docker-compose.yml` file.
+For a more complex example, refer to the `docker-compose.yml` file.

 ## Development